sbabic/swupdate/doc/source/roadmap.rst

         - Lua handlers should be added if possible to the project to show how to solve custom install.

 Flash handler
 -------------

-The flash handler for raw-devices (mainly NOR flashes) does not allow one to stream the image and an error is reported if "installed-directly" is set.
+The flash handler for NAND devices in raw mode (without UBI) does n ot allow one to stream the image and an error is reported if "installed-directly" is set.
 The handler can be extended to stream images.
+Anyway, because data on NAND should be always put in am UBI container, there are just a few cases where this is needed.

-Handlers install-able as plugin at runtime
+Handlers installable as plugin at runtime
 ------------------------------------------

 The project supports Lua as script language for pre- and postinstall